AyakaCraft/Carpet-Ayaka-Addition/README.md

 - /killitem
     - Clears dropped items with one shot
+    - killItemAwaitSeconds
+        - Seconds to wait before clearing the items
 - /gohome
     - Teleport you right back to your spawn point
 - /tpt \<player>